-The UF Department of Dermatology, Micrographic Surgery and Dermatologic Oncology Fellowship is a one-year ACGME accredited training program whose mission is to train future Mohs and dermatologic surgeons, who can advance the field of Dermatologic Oncology and Mohs Surgery and help meet the health needs of the Northern Florida population/patients.
+The UF Department of Dermatology, Micrographic Surgery and Dermatologic Oncology Fellowship (MSDO) is a one-year ACGME accredited training program whose mission is to train future Mohs and dermatologic surgeons, who can advance the field of Dermatologic Oncology and Mohs Surgery and help meet the health needs of the Northern Florida population/patients.
 The program is intended to train ACGME-accredited dermatology program graduates in Mohs surgery and procedural dermatology.

-- Provide Mohs micrographic and other dermatologic surgery services to patients.
+Train a Mohs surgeon who can provide top quality Mohs micrographic and other dermatologic surgery services to patients.

-- Advance the field of dermatologic oncology, Mohs micrographic surgery and dermatologic surgery through participating in scholarly activity, at the local and national level.
+Advance the field of dermatologic oncology, Mohs micrographic surgery and dermatologic surgery through participating in scholarly activity, at the local and national level.

-- Provide a cadre of dermatologists with advanced dermatologic surgery, Mohs micrographic surgery, dermatologic oncology and other procedural dermatology training who can teach and direct the surgical training requirements for dermatology residents and future MSDO trainees.
+Provide a cadre of dermatologists with advanced dermatologic surgery, Mohs micrographic surgery, dermatologic oncology and other procedural dermatology training who can teach and direct the surgical training requirements for dermatology residents and future MSDO trainees.

 We require that all applicants pass USMLE steps 1, 2, and 3.